pradhanshrijal/pha_carlaware/README.md

 # Installation L2

+L2 installations builds upon the previous set of instructions to help the user modify some simple variables to navigate the flexibility of the project.
 [PHA Project] is just bunch of scripts coupled together to create containerized systems.
 This simple idea can be made very powerful if the installations are handled by multiple scripts that can be modularly plugged in and plugged out.
-L2 installations builds upon the previous set of instructions to help the user modify some simple variables to navigate the flexibility of the project.

-See [TODO](TODO) for understanding the basic idea with a simple example.
+See [Surfing Carlaware] for understanding the basic idea.

 # Installation L3

-The simple variables tweaking from [Installation L2](#installation-l2) are built upon
+The simple variables tweaking from [Installation L2](#installation-l2) are built upon with an indepth information of the full functionality of PHA and it's components.
+Read through the [PHA Project] and the works of previous contributors in [Mentions](#mentions).

 # Building and Running